CSCI 2400: Computer Systems

 Grading for Lab Assignments:

-Your primary homework assignments will be your "Lab Assignments," given about every two weeks, each of which will accompany a grading meeting to review your solution with the TA.
+Your primary assignments will be your "Lab Assignments," given every 2-3 weeks, each of which will be followed by a grading meeting to review your solution with the TA.
 The grade meetings are scheduled on the Moodle site before the assignment is due, and will begin immediately after the due-date of each Lab.
-All Grade Meetings will be held in ECCR 1B09.
 Even if your Assignment is submitted complete, you must attend your grading meeting to be given a grade.
-Any missed meetings (without notifying your TA ahead of time) may result in a zero grade for that assignment.
-Write down your meeting times, and don't forget them!
+Any missed meetings (without notifying your TA ahead of time with a suitable reason) may result in a zero grade for that assignment.
+The TA is under no obligation to reschedule your appointment if you miss your meeting, so write down your meeting times, and don't forget them!